User0k/webtales.dev/public/posts/tree-shaking-in-javascript/index.md

 photoBy: John Mccann
 ---

 When developing an application, performance is a crucial factor that everyone on the team considers.
-It\`s important to be sure that when numerous dependencies are added, only the individual functions that are actually used will be included in the bundle.
+It's important to be sure that when numerous dependencies are added, only the individual functions that are actually used will be included in the bundle.
 Otherwise, its size will grow dramatically.

 Dead (or unused) JavaScript code elimination in order to optimize the final bundle is commonly known as **tree-shaking**.
 This term, popularized by bundlers like [Webpack](https://webpack.js.org/) and [Rollup](https://rollupjs.org/), is named after the analogy of shaking a tree.
 Imagine your application as a tree, where libraries and source code are branches and functions, objects, and other smaller components are leaves.
 Some of the leaves may be dead (indicated by being yellowed or browned).
 If you shake the tree, you will help it get rid of those leaves.

 ## Webpack dead-code elimination

 You can start your project with the [official Webpack guide](https://webpack.js.org/guides/getting-started/) or use any branch of [my starter configuration](https://github.com/User0k/webpack5-boilerplate/).
-Now let\`s add two functions to examine how Webpack eliminates dead code: create a new `utils.js` file and add the following code inside it:
+Now let's add two functions to examine how Webpack eliminates dead code: create a new `utils.js` file and add the following code inside it:

 ```js
 export function sum(a, b) {